aapovisapaa/testautomation/README.md

 ### Part 2: Test Design & Additional Automation
 I identified and implemented four additional test scenarios for verkkokauppa.com
 * The tests of part 2 are in the files part2_1.spec.ts to part2_4.spec.ts in the tests folder.
-#### 1/4 Critical User Journey: Samsung galaxy S25 purchase path
+#### 1/4 Critical User Journey: Purchase path
-* **Description:** The test searches a specific Samsung galaxy S25 product, adds it to the cart, verifies cart contents and proceeds to checkout.
+* **Description:** The test searches a specific product, adds it to the cart, verifies cart contents and proceeds to checkout.
 * **Why did I select this and why this should be automated?** This is one of the most critical paths of an e-commerce application because selling products is the main way the application makes money.
 Errors and crashes in the user experience of this path should be avoided, so this path should be automatically tested when changes are made.
 #### 2/4 Robustness: Searches without results
-* **Description:** This test searches for multiple non-existent strings and verifies that the "No results" message appears instead of a crash
+* **Description:** This test searches for multiple non-existent strings and verifies that the "No results" message appears instead of a crash.
 * **Why did I select this and why this should be automated?** This ensures that the application handles edge cases well, providing a professional user experience even when data isn't found.
 Compared to manual testing, this allows always checking multiple different edge cases efficiently.
 #### 3/4 Sorting logic: Price-based sorting
 * **Description:** This test performs a search and verifies that the "Sort by price" functionality works correctly for both ascending and descending orders by mathematically validating the prices of the results.